Propagating Knowledge Updates to LMs Through Distillation: Experimental Details

 To tune hyperparameters, for each experiment we tested a range of learning rates from 1e-8 to 1e-4 - specifically, 1e-8, 5e-8, 1e-7, 5e-7, 1e-6, 5e-6, 1e-5, 5e-5, 1e-4.
 We used an iterative procedure to hone in on optimal learning rates.
 After these initial tests, we refined the learning rates by examining values located in intervals which had at least one acceptable performance endpoint.
 For example, if both learning rates of 5e-5 and 1e-4 yielded divergent results (e.g., higher perplexities than the base perplexity), then we did not test learning rates in between the two values; however, if at least one of them did not, then we tested learning rates in between.
-Furthermore, we tested a few different numbers of epochs (usually 5, 8, 10, 15, or 20) for each experiment, using a similar procedure.
+Furthermore, we tested a few different numbers of epochs (usually 5, 8, 10, 15, or 20) for each experiment, using a grid search with the selected suitable learning rates.
+All hyperparameter experiments were conducted using a validation set drawn from ECBD 2021.

-\section{Compute}
+\paragraph{Entity Inference Dataset}For both base LMs, we used a learning rate of 5e-4 for 10 epochs for fine-tuning on the definition sentence and a learning rate of 5e-4 and 5 epochs for each of 5 sentences for distillation.
+For fine-tuning on the definition and transfer set, we use a smaller learning rate of 4e-5.

+\paragraph{ECBD Dataset} For GPT-Neo-1.3B and GPT2-XL, we trained for 5 epochs with a learning rate of 3e-6 for fine-tuning.
+For fine-tuning on the definition and transfer set, we found that 5 epochs and a smaller learning rate of 6e-7 yielded the best results.
+For context distillation, a learning rate of 3e-6 yielded the best performance.
+For all distillation experiments involving GPT2-XL and GPT-Neo-1.3B, we perform distillation training for 5 epochs on each of 5 generated continuations.

+For LLaMA-2-7B, we found that a learning rate of 5e-6 yielded best performance for both finetuning on the definition sentence and distillation.
+For finetuning on the definition and transfer set, we use a smaller learning rate of 8e-7.
+We finetune for 5 epochs for both finetuning on the definition sentence and finetuning on the transfer set.
+For distillation with LLaMA-2-7B, we train for 3 epochs on each of 5 generated continuations.

+\subsection{Compute}

 All experiments were run using Quadro RTX 8000 GPUs with 48GB RAM.
-We used the HuggingFace Transformers library \cite{wolf-etal-2020-transformers} to run our models.
-All experiments for GPT-Neo and GPT2-XL required less than 4 GPU hours each, and experiments for Llama-7B required up to 20 GPU hours.
-For trials using Llama-7B, we additionally used the Deepspeed \cite{deepspeed2023} library for efficient memory optimization.
+We obtained the base models from the HuggingFace Transformers library \cite{wolf-etal-2020-transformers}.
+All experiments for GPT-Neo and GPT2-XL required less than 4 GPU hours each, and experiments for LLaMA-2-7B required up to 30 GPU hours.
+For trials using LLaMA-2-7B, we used the Deepspeed \cite{deepspeed2023} library for efficient memory optimization.